babylonchain/babylonchain.github.io/docs/introduction/architecture.md

-- The consistency between the Bitcoin canonical chain and the Bitcoin header chain maintained by
-  Babylon's BTC Light client module.
+- The consistency between the Bitcoin canonical chain and the Bitcoin header chain maintained by the BTC Light client module.
-- The timely inclusion of Babylon's Bitcoin checkpoints information in the Babylon ledger.
+- The timely inclusion of the Bitcoin checkpoints information in the Babylon ledger.

 ### [BTC Staking Monitor](https://github.com/babylonchain/vigilante)